kukuu/JAVA/dictionary/bites.md

 Is a Spring Data annotation that marks a field as the primary identifier (primary key) for an entity in database operations.

 ## org.springframework.data.annotation.Transient
-Is a Spring Data annotation that marks a field as temporary, excluding it from database persistence (saving or reading).
+@Transient Is a Spring Data annotation that marks a field as temporary, excluding it from database persistence (saving or reading).

 ```
 public class User {